tickBit/tickBit.github.io/DeVaja/exercise3/README.md

 PLEASE NOTICE, that the database rules in this Firebase emulation version are not the best possible for security!

-To view the source files. click the view on GitHub button.
+To view the source files. click the view on GitHub button or if you are already at DeVaja/exercise3 drawer, just browse the files.